vendo-dev/spree_adyen/README.md

 If you'd like to contribute, please take a look at the [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2025 [name of extension creator], released under the New BSD License